iSumsoft» iOS Issues»11 Ways to Fix iPhone Not Showing Up in iTunes

 Way 3: Reset Location & Privacy settings

-Resetting your Location and Privacy settings can refresh the trust relationship, helping resolve the iPhone not showing up in iTunes problem.
+Resetting your Location and Privacy settings can refresh the trust relationship between your iPhone and computer, resolving the detection issue.

 1. Disconnect your iPhone from your computer.